Deirdre18/ecommerce-django-app/README.md

     - Congruent Color Scheme (Pink and White and shades of grey) with white highlighting.
     - User login and register features.
 Messages sent for successful login and registering.
     - Routing to relevant pages by clicking on navbar links.
-    - Adding ideas feature and up/down voting of ideas, adding items to shopping card, checking-out (users must be logged in for this feature), amending order items, viewing profile (which welcomes user and shows their details).
+    - Adding ideas feature and up-voting of ideas, adding items to shopping card, checking-out (users must be logged in for this feature), amending order items, viewing profile (which welcomes user and shows their details).
     - Website and images are responsive across all mobile devices, as detailed under **Testing** section below.
     - Search bar to search for recipes using keyword or full product name.
     - I added a favicon feature - [Favicon](https://www.flaticon.com/)
-    - Users can 'Vote up/down' a new product idea they themselves or others added.
+    - Users can 'Vote Up' a new product idea they themselves or others added.
     - Throughout the website there are links to home/index page which is the products page.
     - Users can connect to social media by clicking on links in footer.